Manage Your Time Better

 What the company needs you to do

-These are the core tasks, duties and activities that is outlined within your role specification.
+These are the core tasks, duties and activities that are outlined within the role specification.
 They are the things your manager says clearly belong within your remit to do hourly, daily, monthly or annually.
 It is also the things you should not be doing or getting involved in because they are no longer your remit as the manager.
+This is a key thing to remember in learning to manage your time better.

 The second of these things to hold in balance is: